How did the ATWD come about?

-What happens with the data
+What happens with the data?

 The Australian Institute of Health and Welfare (AIHW) receives the data from each of the sources, links it using common identifiers and removes all personal information.
 The linked and de-identified data is then transferred into the ATWD.
 Individual teacher

 on how to better support the profession.
 Use of data in the ATWD is governed by the ATWD Oversight Board and the AIHW Ethics Committee in compliance with strict ATWD Data Access and Reporting Protocols.

-What’s included in the data
+What is included in the data?

 Teacher regulatory authorities (TRAs) are the state and territory bodies responsible for teacher registration in Australia.
 They are key partners in the ATWD, providing important workforce registration information that covers all teachers across all sectors,

-Initial Teacher Education data
+Initial teacher education data

 Students enrolled in initial teacher education contribute data to the Australian Government’s Higher Education Student Data Collection (HESDC).
 They also receive an invitation from the Australian Government to complete the Quality Indicators for

 ATWD Teacher Survey